 Preparing effectively for an accounting assistant interview can be challenging.
-Lucky for you, this list of accounting assistant interview questions with answers can assist you to attain your dream job.
+Lucky for you, this list of accounting assistant interview questions with answers can assist you in attaining your dream job.
 All you need is to go through them to understand what you are likely to be asked and the response you should give.
 Mastering them can enable you to impress the panel and ace the interview.
 Ultimately, practicing what to say will build your confidence.

 1. Tell us About Yourself?